-This group consists of the SFRs related to the deletion of applets instances, enforcing the applet deletion manager (ADEL) policy on security aspects outside the runtime.
+This group consists of the SFRs related to the deletion of applets and/or CAP files, enforcing the applet deletion manager (ADEL) policy on security aspects outside the runtime.
 Deletion is a critical operation and therefore requires specific treatment.
 This policy is better thought as a frame to be filled by ST implementers.
-Deletion of packages is out of scope for this PP.